iimVishu/Hotel-management-/README.md

 Features
 Customer Data Entry: Users can input customer details such as name, address, check-in date, and check-out date.
 Room Rent Calculation: Calculates room rent based on the type of room chosen and the number of nights stayed.
-Restaurant Bill Calculation: Calculates the bill for food items ordered by the customer.
+Restaurant Bill Calculation: Calculates the bill for food items the customer orders.
 Laundry Bill Calculation: Calculates the bill for laundry services.
 Game Bill Calculation: Calculates the bill for using game facilities.
 Total Cost Display: Displays the total cost including room rent, food bill, laundry bill, game bill, and additional service charges.